Blog Article

 | Chris Schmiedeke |

 If you are seeking guidance in changing your divorce decree due to a change in circumstances, help is available.
-The legal team at the Law Office of Chris Schmiedeke, P.C. is ready to listen and help you get the post-divorce modification you deserve.
+The legal team at the Law Offices of Chris Schmiedeke, P.C. is ready to listen and help you get the post-divorce modification you deserve.

 What Stipulations Are in a Divorce Decree?